Divine providence in Judaism

-Divine providence (הַשְׁגָּחָה פְּרָטִי, Ashkenazi Hebrew pronunciation: IPA /haʃ.ɡɔ.ˈχɔ prɔ.ˈtis/) is discussed throughout rabbinic literature in classical Jewish philosophy and Jewish mysticism.
+Divine providence (הַשְׁגָּחָה פְּרָטִי, Ashkenazi Hebrew pronunciation: IPA /haʃ.ɡɔ.ˈχɔ prɔ.ˈti/) is discussed throughout rabbinic literature in classical Jewish philosophy and Jewish mysticism.

 The discussion brings into consideration the Jewish understanding of nature, and its reciprocal, the miraculous.
 This analysis thus underpins much of Orthodox Judaism's worldview, particularly regarding interaction with the natural world and the consequences of hishtadlut (השתדלות, choices and personal efforts.

 Classical Jewish philosophy

 Divine providence is discussed by all of the major Jewish philosophers, but its extent and nature are a matter of dispute.
 There are, broadly, two views, differing largely as to the frequency with which God intervenes in the natural order.
 The first view is the rationalist view, which does not deny the occurrence of miracles but attempts to limit them, rationalize the numerous miraculous events related in the Hebrew Bible and bring them within the sphere of the natural order.
 The second admits a frequency of miracles.
 Here, there is a stability of the natural order which nevertheless allows for the interference of God in the regulation of human events, or even in disturbing the natural order on occasion.